 When our reality is challenging, it poses a high demand on our physical, emotional and psychological well-being, which we all try to manage in the best way we can.
-You seem, at times, to experience the tension and stress that comes with your demanding reality.
-You may notice it in your health, sleeping patterns, moods, or in how you relate to others as a result.

-Sometimes you hear people say "you should do less, you should relax, you should take time for yourself", and these suggestions may sound anywhere from unreal to ridiculous from your perspective, since you are the one living with the challenges.
+Sometimes we hear people say "you should do less, you should relax, you should take time for yourself", and these suggestions may sound anywhere from unreal to ridiculous from your perspective, since you are the one living with the challenges.
 Of course you know what you 'should' do, but you are doing your best all the time.